StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup/hot-backup-cluster.md

 #### File storage location

 Locate the folder where TheHive stores files.
 This will be backed up alongside the database and indices.
-If using a local filesystem, the location is generally defined in the *application.conf* file under the `storage.localfs.location` attribute.
+If using a Network File System (NFS), the location is generally defined in the *application.conf* file under the `storage.localfs.location` attribute.

 <!-- + add MinIO option -->